For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Creating a unit test

-For each script (services and validators) you can define test scenarios.
-After clicking the button Unit tests in the left bar, the test panel will open.
+For each script (services and validators), test scenarios can be defined.
+After clicking the button Unit tests in the left sidebar, the test panel will open.
 The panel displays the currently defined test cases for the given script.
-A new test can be added using the button located at the bottom of the panel Add test.
+A new test can be added using the button at the bottom of the panel Add test.

 • Test name,